 Winter Watch Takeaway

 Has the underlying proclivity of the alchemist poisoners gone away?
 Hardly.
 They’ve gone legit and have multiplied in efficiency in this modern technological era.
-Want some toxic aluminum in your vaccine, pyjama person?
+Want some toxic aluminum or genetic alterations in your vaccine, pyjama person?